novak-99/ex/docs/source/complex.rst

    The cpplex complex data type.

 This class defines the libray's complex data type.
-To initialize it, you may use its various constructors, the standard C++ complex literal :code:`i` or our complex literal :code:`_j`.
+To initialize it, you may use its various constructors, the standard C++ complex literal :code:`i`, or our complex literal :code:`_j`.

 Functions
 --------